linkerd/website/linkerd.io/content/2/features/ha.md

 See the full [`install` CLI documentation](/2/reference/cli/install/) for reference.

-To enable HA mode on an existing control plane:
+The `linkerd upgrade` command can be used to enable HA mode on an existing control plane:

 ```bash
 linkerd upgrade --ha | kubectl apply -f -